How to select an objective function using information theory: Adjusted Expectations

 or the normal case for which the correction is additive rather than multiplicative, the prediction interval is

 In this context, $\sigma$ is the only parameter in the normal (and lognormal) likelihood, so every property of the prediction distribution is some function of $\sigma$.
 In most applications, the likelihood is more complicated but the same principle holds.
-Therefore, even in an entirely subjective value-based paradigm, we need a good representation of the model's uncertainty to make useful predictions, and information theory (and statistics) can guide us in selecting how to represent that uncertainty.
+Therefore, even in an entirely subjective value-based paradigm, we need a representation of the model's uncertainty to make useful predictions, and information theory can guide us in selecting one.